arhamymr/go-mono/README.md

 ## Go-lang Mono Backend API

-Experimental Projec , i created this project using Go for learning implements backend
+Experimental Project, i created this project using Go for learning implements backend

 #### To-do
 - Authentication and Authorization